foundriesio/docs/source/reference-manual/qemu/arm.rst

 .. asciinema:: ./demo/arm.cast

 .. tip::
-    You can register your device following the steps from :ref:`gs-register`.
+    You can register your device by following the steps from :ref:`gs-register`.